venhow/UptoDL/README.md

 Just run the Python script and wait for the Tor and Firefox proxies to load.
 Then enter an Uptobox/Uptostream link.
 Wait for the loading to finish and select a quality to download.
 Wait again for the upload to finish and compile.
 After that you will have your final video file.

+UptoDL will take care of downloading and assembling :

+- The video track
+- The audio track
+- The different subtitle tracks, if available

+All this through Tor proxies, so anonymity is guaranteed and there's no waiting time.

 ## 🔧 Credits

 - Nathoune<br>